moosemoose21/moosemoose21/README.md

-Hi, im Atari-o. <br/>
+Hi, im Atari-0. <br/>
-Im currently self-learning how to code python and looking in to C which is pretty cool. <br/>
+Im currently self-learning how to code python and looking into C which is pretty cool. <br/>
 :)